Blog 110. Death And Bereavement: Why do some people choose to commit suicide?

 However sometimes what someone is going through, could be kept well hidden.
-Although they may start giving their possession away or they may start saying goodbye to certain people, when they finally choose to commit suicide it can leave survivors and family members utterly shocked and confused.
+Although they may start giving their possessions away or they may start saying goodbye to certain people, when they finally choose to commit suicide it can leave survivors and family members utterly shocked and confused.

 Because people may seem emotionally together, they may even seem like they’re coping, but we all know that people don’t always reveal everything about themselves and some things or feelings are kept secret, especially if partners and children are involved.

+Furthermore, what happens in childhood could lead to inner shame and fear carried around for years – that we are not good enough to be loved or cared for, that we are bad and need to be punished.
 And as Brené Brown once said, “Vulnerability is lead by anxiety, which could lead to shame, which often leads to disconnection.”
 This is certainly true for those who choose to commit suicide.

 However, Brené Brown also said that, “Owning our story can be hard but not nearly as hard as spending our lives running away from it.”
 This is an excellent insight and sadly, so true especially if it leads to a loss of a life rather than facing life.

 But sometimes what we experience is buried and unconscious.
 It may be deeply suppressed.
 As a result, we may not entirely be aware of what we’re going through and that we can get help through therapy.